 With physical disabilities, it’s a little more straightforward.
 Either the drug or alcohol use is causing your disability or it’s not; stopping use will either improve your condition or it won’t.
 Mental disabilities are where there is some gray area, because it’s hard to definitively prove that substance use is not a contributing factor to someone’s depression or anxiety.

-Whether it’s legal in your state or not, marijuana is still illegal at the federal level, and Social Security is a federal program, so use still has the potential to hurt your case.
-Not only that, but many people still view marijuana in a negative light, and may unjustly believe you are applying for benefits to support a habit without working.
+Whether your state law allows it or not, cannabis is still illegal at the federal level, and Social Security is a federal program, so use still has the potential to hurt your case.
+Not only that, but many people still view marijuana in a negative light, and may unjustly believe you are applying for Social Security benefits to support a habit without working.

 It can vary case by case, but in general, medical use will have less of an effect on your credibility than recreational use, especially if your attorney can show that your doctor is supportive and has been overseeing treatment.

 If you are currently using marijuana – either medically or recreationally – and need to apply for Social Security Disability benefits because you are no longer able to work due to a medical condition, we highly recommend consulting with an attorney who specializes in disability law.
-An attorney will know the best way to present your case to the Social Security Administration, and can help minimize any negative effects marijuana use may have on your credibility, especially if you reside in a state that does not permit medical or recreational use.
+An attorney will know the best way to present your case to the Social Security Administration, and can help minimize any negative effects marijuana use may have on your medical records, especially if you reside where state law does not permit medical marijuana, let alone for recreational use.

 Working closely with your attorney and doctor throughout the disability evaluation process will ensure your case for benefits is as strong as possible.
 Don’t put it off any longer, get your free case evaluation today!